IBMStreams/streamsx.sttgateway/_docs/220-user_operator_design.md

  * To provide scalability, it lets the user to specify many WatsonSTT operator instances to work in parallel for transcribing concurrent audio conversations in real time (via network packets) or in batch (via stored files).

  * WatsonSTT operator instances running in parallel can be fused as needed to optimally use the available number of CPU cores.
+In general, fusion is fine as long as there is a total of 10 instances of this operator.
+Above that limit, it is better to avoid fusion for the correct functioning of the application logic.

  * In addition to letting the user choose the core STT capabilities, it also allows the user to take advantage of the other value added features such as profanity filtering, smart formatting, keywords spotting etc.